 When you live in a country like Liechtenstein, it makes sense to explore on foot.

 You Should Spend More Than a Day There

 Liechtenstein has a reputation for being a destination for day trips — a country to pop into for a brief look around, to maybe spend a night, but not much more.

 I thought I was being generous by opting to spend two nights in Liechtenstein — planning to spend one day exploring the capital of Vaduz and the other hiking in the mountains — but after discovering the incredible walks that are on offer, I wish I’d had a week.

 If you don’t like walking, you can see most of the country in a day.
 If you do, however, I recommend spending four or five days exploring Liechtenstein’s trails.

 Yes, This Really Is a Country for Hikers

-There are several other awesome-sounding trails, like the eagle adventure hike, where you walk down through a valley while an eagle soars around you, and several alpaca and llama hikes, which are always a fun-filled time for everyone.
+There are several other awesome-sounding trails, like the eagle adventure hike, where you walk down through a valley while an eagle soars around you, and several alpaca and llama hikes, which are provide a fun-filled time for everyone.

 I’d love to return one day to follow the Liechtenstein Trail: a 75 km route that covers all of the country’s municipalities.

 There’s a Surprising Amount of Variety in Dialects